mbonamensa/meme_generator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a feature that solves a problem for this project
-title: "[FEATURE]"
+title: "[FEATURE] <Add an actual title here>"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: mbonamensa

 ---